 South America and islands in the Caribbean usually speak Spanish, although Brazil speaks Portuguese.

 In Europe, languages such as Italian, Spanish, French, Portuguese, and even English are spoken.

-In Africa, people speak many languages, such as Wolof, Xhosa, Twi, Swahili and more.
+African people speak African dialects.

 In Asia, people speak Chinese, Japanese, Cantonese, and others.
 People in Australia speak English for the most part.